-The following text by Arash Norouzi first published by the Mossadegh Project and Global Research in January 2007 confirms that the alleged “Wiped Off the Map” statement by Iran’s president was never made.
+The following text by Arash Norouzi first published by the Mossadegh Project and Global Research in January 2007 confirms that the alleged “Wiped Off the Map” statement by Iran’s (former) president was never made.

-The rumor was fabricated by the American media with a view to discrediting Iran’s head of state and providing a justification for waging an all out war on Iran. the article provides of media manipulation and “propaganda in action”.
+The rumor was fabricated by the American media with a view to discrediting Iran’s head of state and providing a justification for waging an all out war on Iran.

 Iran is blamed for refusing to abide by the “reasonable demands” of “the international community”.

 Realities are twisted and turned upside down.
 Iran is being accused of wanting to start a war.
-Inherent in US military doctrine, the victims of war are heralded as the aggressor.

 If Iran is attacked, we are potentially in a World War III scenario.

 It is essential to dispel the fabrications of the Western media.